Asset Vantage

 Alternative asset management Integrated Supported Supported Supported Supported Aggregated Strong Supported Limited

-Integration with financial institutions and asset servicers Integrated feeds and reconciliation Strong aggregation Supported Supported Supported Strong aggregation Supported Supported Strong custodian focus
+Integration with financial institutions and asset servicers Integrated feeds with reconciliation Strong aggregation Supported Supported Supported Strong aggregation Supported Supported Strong custodian focus

-Investor communications and governance reporting Accounting-linked reporting Analytics-based Governance-focused Institutional reporting Accounting-driven Aggregated dashboards Investor reporting tools Institutional reporting Client dashboards
+Investor communications and governance reporting Accounting-linked reporting Analytics-based Flexible reporting outputs Institutional reporting Accounting-driven Aggregated dashboards Investor reporting tools Institutional reporting Client dashboards

-Audit trail and accounting integrity Embedded ledger audit Dependent on external accounting Embedded Embedded Embedded Limited Limited Institutional controls Limited
+Audit trail and accounting integrity Embedded ledger audit Dependent on external accounting Dependent on configuration Embedded Embedded Limited Limited Institutional controls Limited

-Unified financial and investment operations Single unified platform Split between aggregation and accounting Integrated model Integrated enterprise model Accounting-centric Aggregation-centric Investment workflow-centric
+Unified financial and investment operations Single unified platform Split across systems Integrated model Integrated enterprise model Accounting-centric Aggregation-centric Investment workflow-centric Trading-integrated model Reporting-centric

 Comparative Snapshot: Asset Classes, Reporting, And Control